 London, UK January 2020 - ongoing (2021)

 Francisca Prieto’s Antibook is now on semi-permanent display at the British Library, the national library of the UK.
 The library’s collection of over 170 million items includes artefacts from every age of written civilisation, spanning the ancient to the modern, from Chinese oracle bones to the newspapers of every day.

-Francisca’s Antibook was acquired into the library’s collection in 2003 and was this year made part of a new display of female artists in the library’s eminent Treasures Gallery.
+Francisca’s Antibook was acquired into the library’s collection in 2003 and was in 2020 made part of a new display of female artists in the library’s eminent Treasures Gallery.
 The Treasures Gallery celebrates some of the world’s most significant and beautiful books, including Shakespeare’s first folio and the Magna Carta.

 Its new exhibition section the “Art of the Book” includes many important artists’ books, contemplating the artist’s mastery and exploration of the page.
 Francisca’s Antibook challenges our ideas of what a book should be, with its pages only readable when assembled as an icosahedron.
 Posing a new way of reading, Francisca’s Antibook now furthers the boundaries of the book in the company of the very best.

 For more information about The Antibook please visit: https://www.blankproject.co.uk/artwork/antibook

 For more information about the exhibition please visit: https://www.bl.uk/events/treasures-of-the-british-library?utm_source=fac...

 News from the British Library - 16 January 2020: